mazefest/ContriBoot/README.md

 Now your data can be used with `ContriBoot`

 ## 3. Making the Graph
-Now we just need to pass in your data
+Now we just need to pass in your data into the `ContriBootYearGraph`.

 ```swift
 List {
   ContriBootYearGraph(items: [YourDataModel])
 }
 ```

 This will give you the default Contribution graph, as shown below.

 <img src="ReadMeResources/ReadMe-default_contribution_graph.png" width="200" alt="">

 # Different Stlyes
-Now you can configure the graph to look anway you like.
+Now you can configure the graph to look anyway you like.
 There are currently 3 available styles.
-You can modify the `ContriBootYearGraph` by modifying it with the `.style(_ ContributeStyle)` function.
+You can apply the styles to the `ContriBootYearGraph` by modifying it with the `.style(_ ContributeStyle)` function.

 ## BinaryContributeStyle
 Contribution colors will be colored if there is more than one contirbution for that specific date.
 You can also configure